maskaz/homeassistant-python-dashboard/README.md

 ###   Widgets.
 Edit example.json file
    First is name of area (example: Bedroom)

+     Weather:

+      {"entity_id": "sensor.your_outside_temp_sensor", "name": "Pogoda i wydarzenia", "widget_type": "weather",  "info_type": "pogoda"},

+         This widget will show  weather conditions hourly and daily (View can be changed when after click on widget) "entity_id" can be configured or not.
+If not, value will be take from HA weather entity.
+         To work this widget needs two additional templates added to your Home Assistant configuration.yaml.

     Connection status:
        Button/label for connection status to HA .